 SPV is appropriate when:

-• Transaction values don't justify full node costs
+- Transaction values do not justify full node costs

 SPV is inappropriate when: